abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 We established that in programming sets resemble types and functions resemble functions.
 Products, in this case, are like stripped-out *classes* (also called *records* or *structs*).
 The composite sets (the ones which form the product) are just the class's fields (also called *members*).
 The functions for accessing them are like what programmers call *getter methods*.

-For example the famous OOP example of `Person` class with `name` and `age` fields is nothing more than a product of the set of strings, and the sets of numbers (we still haven't defined strings and lists in terms of set theory but we will get to that).
+For example, the famous OOP example of `Person` class with `name` and `age` fields is nothing more than a product of the set of strings, and the sets of numbers (we still haven't defined strings and lists in terms of set theory but we will get to that).
 Objects with more than two values can be expressed as products the composites of which are themselves products.

 Using Products to Define Numeric Operations
 ---